tardate/LittleCodingKata/ruby/html-color-sort/README.md

   end
 ```

 Does it work?
-Well, yes it seems to:
+Well, yes it does:

 ```sh
 $ ./examples.rb "000003, 000001, 000004, 000002" postman